-As an example, in experimental animals, glutathione was reduced 70 to 80% within four hours after administering acetaminophen (Tylenol). - Drug Chem Toxicol 81;4(1):37-48.
+As an example, in experimental animals, glutathione was reduced 70 to 80% within four hours after administering acetaminophen (Tylenol).
+(Drug Chem Toxicol 81;4(1):37-48).
 A similar conclusion can be drawn regarding all other pharmaceutical drug-based therapies as well as other forms of toxic exposures from the home, work, diet & environment.

-Therefore, if you have ever taken the following, then you need to pay very close attention to consuming glutathione supportive foods on a daily basis:
+Therefore, if you have ever been exposed to the following you need to pay very close attention to consuming glutathione supportive foods on a daily basis:

 a. prescription drugs, radiation-based diagnostic or therapy measures

 b. immunization shots